Need a speaker for your organisation?

 - Galaxies: Types and how to observe them

-- If any organisation requests anything different from the above list, this can be provided.
+- If any organisation wants anything different from the above list, please ask.

 Max travel distance: 100 miles from Portsmouth